Collects BATMAN: GORDON OF GOTHAM #1-4, BATMAN: GCPD #1-4 and BATMAN: GORDON’S LAW #1-4.

 The first story in this volume, Batman: Gordon’s Law, Commissioner Gordon has stumbled upon a coverup of a huge money laundering bust, the only trace is the few remaining $1,000 dollar bills.

 I felt like this novel set the tone for the rest of this collection.
 It was gritty, rough, and brought Gordon into a light not many others get to see.
-He might be the commissioner of Gotham City, but he’s still a cop no matter what politics may say.
+He might be the commissioner of Gotham City, but he’s still a cop no matter what politics may dictate.

 The second story, Batman: GCPD includes three stories from three of Gotham City’s finest detectives.
 I have read some of the comics surrounding the GCPD, and I have enjoyed them.
 It’s interesting to see an inside look into Gotham’s police department.